contractlevel/sbt/README.md

 - **Non-transferrable Tokens**: Tokens are "soulbound," meaning they cannot be transferred, traded, or approved for transfer.
 - **Single Token per Address**: Each address is limited to holding at most one token.
 - **Admin Roles**: Administrative roles enable controlled management of whitelists, blacklists, and contract settings.
-- **Whitelist Functionality**: Can be toggled on or off to restrict token minting to whitelisted addresses.
+- **Whitelist Functionality**: Can be toggled on or off to restrict whitelisted addresses minting themselves a token.
 - **Blacklist Functionality**: Blacklisted addresses have their tokens burned (if any) and are excluded from minting and whitelisting.
 - **Batch Operations**: Supports batch minting, whitelisting, blacklisting, and admin assignment for operational efficiency.

 ## Roles

-There are four key roles in this system:
+There are five key roles in this system:

 ### Owner